tim-murphy/eye-tracker-validation/Readme.md

 This software is a free, open-source tool which can be used to validate the accuracy and precision of an eye tracker system.
-The tool works on both Windows and Linux systems ,and should work with OS-X, thouugh this hasn't been tested.
+The tool works on both Windows and Linux systems ,and should work with OS-X, though this hasn't been tested.
 It has been designed to allow new trackers to be easily added and tested with minimal coding; the demo programs included with your eye tracker will probably contain all the code you need.